dabinat/deepspeech-tools/README.md

 Scripts to simplify prepping datasets for Mozilla's DeepSpeech.
 All scripts require Python 3.

-## csv_combiner
+## clip_stats

-Merge multiple CSV files together.
-CSVs should already be in DeepSpeech format (filename,file size,transcript) before merging.
-The script will make sure CSV headers aren't repeated and that every file has an absolute path.
+Count the number of files, total file size and total duration of a group of audio files.

 ### Usage

 ~~~~
 clip_stats.py [--no-estimate] <directory or CSV to scan>
 ~~~~

-Count the number of files, total file size and total duration of a group of audio files.

 `<directory or CSV to scan>` - either a directory containing WAV files or a CSV file in DeepSpeech format with the filename as the first column.